our chick brooder set up

 This post may contain affiliate links.
 See my full disclosure.
 As an Amazon Associate, I earn from qualifying purchases.

-What is a Brooder for Chicks?
+What is a brooder for chicks?

 A brooder is the place you raise your chicks indoors until they are ready to go out to their coop.
 It’s a place where your chicks will stay warm and protected while they grow.

-We have eighteen chicks that we ordered online from Murray McMurray Hatchery.
-We had a wonderful experience with this hatchery.
+We had a wonderful experience with this hatchery as brand new chicken keepers.
 They were so helpful when we had to make changes to our order, and the chicks arrived at our post office in great condition.

 We ordered a variety of friendly breeds for a colorful egg basket later.
 Our brooder was all set up by the time the post office called to tell us our chicks had arrived.
-That day will surely be the highlight of our summer!

 More Chicken Keeping Posts from Aberle Home: